DAY TRIP SUGGESTIONS FROM THE WEST CORK HOTEL

 FULL DAY TOUR - WEST CORK HOTEL TO TIMOLEAGUE AND KINSALE

-The tour begins from Skibbereen and travels to Timoleague.
+Start in Skibbereen and travel to Timoleague.
 When in Timoleague you will have the opportunity to visit Timoleague Abbey.

 Timoleague Abbey stands picturesquely at the waters edge at the head of a long sea inlet.
 In its day it was one of the largest and most important religious houses in Ireland.
 It was founded by the MacCarthys for the Franciscans in 1240.